National Museum of Iran | The Oldest & Most Important One

 The other building which is the Museum of Islamic Era, has a modern design, with white travertine and dark colonnades material used in the entrance.
 The complex consists of three floors, and exhibits various pieces of pottery, textiles, texts, artworks, astrolabes, and adobe calligraphy, from Iran's post-classical era.

 Prehistory Section at the Museum of Ancient Iran

 All objects at this section of the museum belong to the Stone Age to the Iron Age.
 Covering a wide spectrum of materials ranging from terracotta, metal, stone, and bitumen.
 All the objects preserved in this section were discovered either through scientific archaeological excavations or by accident.

-One of the most magnificent objects at this museum is a clay figurine named “Venus” with 6.5 centimeters height, which is the oldest artifacts reflecting the religious and spiritual thoughts of prehistoric man, discovered at Tappeh Sarab, east of Kermanshah, in 1960.
+One of the most magnificent objects at this museum is a clay figurine named “Venus” with 6.5 centimeters in height, and is the oldest artifact reflecting the religious and spiritual thoughts of prehistoric man, discovered at Tappeh Sarab, east of Kermanshah, in 1960.

-Among a number of items discovered in Khuzestan Province, from the temple of Chogha Zanbil, is a bull with 106 centimeters high and 108 centimeters long glazed terracotta statue which was installed at the temple’s gate, as its guardian.
+Among a number of items discovered in Khuzestan Province, from the temple of Chogha Zanbil, is a bull 106 centimeters high and 108 centimeters long glazed terracotta statue that was installed at the temple’s gate, as its guardian.